-I hope and pray that you and your families and friends are surviving this most challenging time.
+I hope that you and your families and friends are surviving this most challenging time.
 Please let me know how you are faring in the comments.
-I've thought about our group members many times, hoping and praying that you've been able to stay sane and somewhat healthy, safe at home.
+I've thought about our group members many times, praying that you've been able to stay sane and somewhat healthy, safe at home.

 Jeff and I remain well.
-We stay at home and continue to follow The Endothelial Health Program, more rigorously than ever.
-Exercise, sleep, sunshine, lots of fruits and veg, time in nature, laughter, meditation and music are helping us stay well.
+We continue to follow The Endothelial Health Program, more rigorously than ever.
+Exercise, sleep, sunshine, lots of fruits and veg, time in nature, laughter, meditation and music are helping us stay healthy and sane.
 We are in touch with our family via Facetime and phone calls.
-Work and social interactions now happen online or on Zoom.
-We get outside every day for exercise, recreation or yard work, while maintaining social distancing and wearing our masks.
+Work, meetings, and social interactions now happen on Zoom.
+We get outside every day for exercise, recreation or yard work, while maintaining social distancing and mask wearing in public.
 We have several family members who have lost their jobs.
 I retired and took my studio singing pension early at 58.
 Thankfully, Jeff continues to compose and has several projects in the works.
 You can hear his beautiful music on the new Netflix documentary Athlete A.

 We realize how fortunate we are not to have to work outside our home to make a living.
 We are deeply aware that this has been an extrememly difficult time for all, most especially our front line workers, service workers, hourly wage earners, as well as our underserved minority communities, and those with underlying chronic illness and disabilities.